How to: Improve Diversity at your Business

 Some women, POC and LGBT+ may lack some of the same experiences of other people, for a myriad of reasons, most crucially a systemic lack of opportunity.
 But they won’t lack the skills, temperament, or the capacity for development and growth.
 Ruling them out for borderline arbitrary reasons will mean you miss out on some incredible talent.

 You can get a better understanding of a candidate’s core competencies, values, and temperament through more rigorous questioning.
-Use the same questions for each candidate, focus on ‘what would you do if-’ theoreticals, and ask follow up questions to allow a candidate to develop their answers, and you’ll see results.
+Use the same questions for each candidate, focus on ‘what would you do if-’ theoreticals, and ask to follow up questions to allow a candidate to develop their answers, and you’ll see results.

 Creating a diverse company, and fostering a company culture that embraces inclusion is not an easy thing, and there is no one size fits all approach that will fit every team for the first time.